-This article answers the most frequently asked questions about Covenant Eyes and the Kindle Fire tablet.
+This article answers the most frequently asked questions about Covenant Eyes and the Amazon Kindle Fire tablet.

 What does Covenant Eyes do on a Kindle Fire?

-Nothing, Covenant Eyes cannot collect screenshots on a Kindle Fire and cannot provide filtering.
+Unfortunately, nothing.
+Covenant Eyes cannot collect screenshots or provide blocking on a Kindle Fire.
 This is due to the limited capacity of the operating system (Fire OS).

 Due to both the limitations of the device and low member interest, support of the Covenant Eyes app for Kindle ended on May 21, 2020.
 It was removed from the Amazon Appstore.
 That means, if you have an old copy of this app and you uninstall it, then you will not be able to reinstall it.